 On the second day of our Death Valley workshop, we will start the day by photographing the sunrise at Zabriskie Point.

-Zabriskie is an expansive area of colorful badlands that will provide you with a fantastic opportunity to photograph some of the most impressive Death Valley geological features.
-The goal is to be here before sunrise, since the badlands are painted with beautiful colors during the blue hour.
-We will stay at this location until the sun rises enough to illuminate the badlands and the Panamint mountains in the west.
+Zabriskie is an expansive area of colorful badlands that offers fantastic opportunity to photograph some of the most impressive Death Valley geological features.
+We will be there before sunrise when the badlands are painted with beautiful colors during the blue hour.
 This is a vast area, but our guides will show you where the best shooting spots are as well as the best lenses and techniques to shoot the badlands.

 After Zabriskie, our next shoot will be at Artist’s Palette, another series of rocks and badlands where you can find unique pastel colors.
 From here and, depending on the timing, we will visit the Devil’s Golf Course, another area of the Death Valley floor that is full of tall, sharp salt formations.